Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_6/README.md

           import-token: ${{ secrets.GITHUB_TOKEN }}
 ```

 This approach is designed for a simple use case of building and testing an entire workspace at once.
-If the workspace is too large, it's recommended to develop a more advanced approach and run these checks only for the changed packages.
+If the workspace is too large, it's recommended to develop a more advanced approach and run these checks only for the changed packages, to reduce the time needed for each build and make the process faster.
 For that, it would be required to create other helper scripts.
-A full example about this can be found in [this file](../../.github/workflows/complete-ci.yml).
+A full example about this can be found in [this file](../../.github/workflows/specific-ci.yml).

 > [!IMPORTANT]
 > Always be careful when using pre-made actions from other sources, security issues might arise if these actions are updated or modified.
 See [this post](https://discourse.openrobotics.org/t/notice-tj-actions-changed-files-3rd-party-github-action-compromised/42540) for an example.
+This risk can be minimized by pinning Github actions to specific commits, to avoid them getting automatically updated in the workflow.

 It's important to mention that if support for several distros (e.g., `jazzy` and `humble`) is required, it's not necessary to create separate files or jobs, Github actions has a powerful feature called a **"strategy matrix"** that can run the same job with different parameters.

 Another good feature available is to configure periodic builds using these Github actions.
 A schedule can be added to them, specifying if they should be run nightly, weekly, monthly...
-This is really useful, as it makes easier the maintanance of the project.
+This is really useful, as it makes easier the maintanance of the project, and allows to detect integration or dependency issues.

 > [!TIP]
 > For performance in larger projects, CI runs can significantly speed up by caching downloaded dependencies and build artifacts.
 The `ros-tooling/setup-ros` action supports this out-of-the-box with tools like `ccache`.
 This can reduce build times from several minutes to just a few.

 ### Viewing CI Results

 Once the workflow is set up, a "check" will automatically appear on every new pull request.
-You can see the status directly on the PR page:
+It's possible to see the status directly on the PR page:

 - Green checkmark ✅: All checks passed!
 The code is safe to merge.
 - Red X ❌: One or more checks failed.
-You can click "Details" to see the full logs and find out which colcon command failed.
+It's possible to click on "Details" to see the full logs and find out which colcon command failed.

 ### Enforcing CI with branch protection rules